Runbook

 Or target specific hosts:just honey-runner-workdir-auditjust honey-runner-workdir-audit honey-am-1 honey-am-2 - Generate the bounded recovery plan:

-This will stop at escalation when more than one repo workdir is contaminated on the same host.just honey-runner-workdir-reconcile - If the reconcile output identifies a safe one-repo host, stop or drain the affected runner host or service first.
+This will stop at escalation when more than one repo workdir is contaminated on the same host.just honey-runner-workdir-reconcile - If the reconcile output identifies a safe one-repo host, drain the affected

 repo target yourself:

-just honey-runner-workdir-remediate honey-am-2 acuity-middleware - Apply one of the bounded remediation modes:
+just honey-runner-workdir-remediate honey-am-2 scheduling-bridge - Apply one of the bounded remediation modes:

-Usejust honey-runner-workdir-remediate honey-am-2 acuity-middleware --apply--mode unlock --applywhen you need to restore owner write bits before inspection or manual follow-up.
+Usejust honey-runner-workdir-remediate honey-am-2 scheduling-bridge --apply--mode unlock --applywhen you need to restore owner write bits before inspection or manual follow-up.
 The defaultremovemode restores owner write bits and deletes the repo workdir.
-Or let the repo-owned automation path execute the safe single-repo fixes:just honey-runner-workdir-reconcile --apply --confirm-drained - Restart or replace the affected runner.
+Or let the repo-owned automation path execute the safe single-repo fixes:just honey-runner-workdir-reconcile --apply --confirm-drained - Restart the runner host root when bounded cleanup is finished:

 This is host hygiene, not a downstream repo patch path.
 If checkout dies before repo code runs, the platform should own remediation.